TomPace101/nanopore_diffusion/new_notes.md

 _TODO_ the homogenization simulation requests don't have no property schema, and an incomplete docstring

 _ISSUE_ the mpi test won't work if the output isn't cleaned up first, because it just keeps appending.
+Maybe debug needs a file deletion request, which we run before the MPI test in this case.

 _ISSUE_ output pvd files are cleaned, but their corresponding vtu files are not This is because the request doesn't know about these files.